1219–1221 Oak Street | Pricing & Liquidation Strategy

 No obvious deal-killer is visible in the materials reviewed for 1221.

-• It is new construction — no legacy structural concerns
+• It is still new-ish construction: no legacy structural concerns

-• There is no basement — removes common moisture and inspection friction
+• There is no basement: removes common moisture and inspection headaches

-• The product is not pre-1978 — removes the usual lead-paint tripwire
+• The product is not pre-1978: removes the usual lead-paint

 Comparable Pricing Review for 1221 Oak Street